Anthony Perkins: Friendships

 Throughout his career in Hollywood, Perkins worked with numerous well-known figures, many of whom later spoke positively about him.
 His relationships with co-stars were often marked by mutual respect and fondness.
 Sophia Loren, who worked with Perkins on Desire Under the Elms (1958), was frequently photographed smiling with him during a later reunion in Europe.

 Actress Elaine Aiken later recalled social outings with Perkins during the filming of The Lonely Man.

 Venetia Stevenson described a close friendship with Perkins, saying he often confided in her and stayed over at her home, which was located near the residences of both Perkins and Tab Hunter.
 Stevenson emphasized the platonic nature of their relationship, attributing their bond to the kind of closeness that can exist between a woman and a gay man.

 Perkins also maintained strong friendships with male colleagues.
 On the set of Psycho, he developed a collaborative relationship with director Alfred Hitchcock, who accepted many of Perkins's creative suggestions for the character of Norman Bates.
 Even after Perkins relocated to France, he remained a regular guest at Hitchcock's dinners.
-He was also a frequent collaborator of Orson Welles, appearing in four of his projects.
+During production of The Trial, Perkins and director Orson Welles developed a very good working relationship and a genuine sympathy for each other.
+Perkins even considered writing a book about the director.
+He carried a tape recorder in his coat for weeks but ultimately abandoned the project out of concern that it might offend Welles.
+Welles later expressed disappointment that Perkins did not follow through, stating, "Oh, why didn't you [do it]?
+Why didn't you?
+I would have loved it!"

 Among his most well-known friendships was that with Stephen Sondheim.
 Perkins and Sondheim briefly lived together and collaborated professionally, most notably on the 1973 film The Last of Sheila, which they co-wrote.
 Sondheim later recalled that Perkins shared his sensibilities and that working together on the screenplay was particularly enjoyable.
 Although Perkins was reportedly offered leading roles in several of Sondheim's musicals, he declined due to scheduling conflicts.
 Sondheim went on to become the godfather to both of Perkins's children and was present at his final birthday celebration.